mrwiora/pki-tutorial/docs/simple/index.rst

         -out ca/root-ca.crt \
         -extensions root_ca_ext

-With the ``openssl ca`` command we issue a certificate based on the CSR.
+With the ``openssl ca`` command we issue a root CA certificate based on the CSR.
 The root certificate is self-signed and serves as the starting point for all trust relationships in the PKI.
 The ``openssl ca`` command takes its configuration from the [ca] section of the :doc:`configuration file <root-ca.conf>`.